jameshuang12/jameshuang12/README.md

 ### About me:

-- 👀 I’m currently interested in Quantitative Trading/Analyst, Software/System Engineering, and Full-Stack Development.
+- 👀 I’m currently interested in Quantitative Trading/Analyst and Software/System Engineering Roles.
 - 🌱 I am currently learrning about HTML, CSS, and MySQL.
 - 💞️ I plan on creating more projects that can showcase my programming skills.
 - 📫 The best way to reach me is to email me, james.huang.1@vanderbilt.edu.